 Most homeowner’s insurance policies cover damage caused by wind, snow, hail, tornado, fire and lightning.
-This means that if your home’s siding is left pocked after a hail storm, the insurance company will work to assess the level of damage and how much they’ll pay to repair or replace it.
+This means that if your home’s siding is left pocked after a hail storm, the insurance company will be responsible for fixing it or replacing it.
 Similarly, if high winds pull shingles off your roof, that damage would be covered.

 There are two main reasons not to file a claim after a storm has caused damage to your house: